Is there a list of blacklist servers available that I can use with the IP on DNS Blacklist sensor?

 IP address on DNS blacklist servers

 By default, the IP on DNS Blacklist sensor checks some default blacklist servers.
-You can of course enter any servers you want to (as a comma-separated list).
+You can add additional servers as a comma-separated list.
+See the links below for more servers.

 Use with care

 With each scanning interval, the IP on DNS Blacklist sensor queries all servers that you entered in the sensor settings.
 In our tests, 50 blacklist servers with a 5-minute scanning interval worked fine.
 Values in your network may vary, depending on the connection speed and availability of servers.

-We recommend that you do not enter more than 10 servers to make sure the check can be completed within the scanning interval of the sensor.
+We recommend that you do not enter more than 10 servers to make sure that the sensor can complete the check within its scanning interval.

-If you use too many blacklist servers, the sensor will show an error message:
+If you use too many blacklist servers, the sensor shows this error message:

 List of blacklist servers

-Note: As of PRTG version 15.2.17, the IP on DNS Blacklist sensor follows RFC 5782, where IPv4-based DNSxLs (blacklists and whitelists) must contain an entry for 127.0.0.2 for testing purposes.
-In previous versions, the sensor did not check this, which provided a false sense of security when using non- (or no longer) existing DNS blacklist servers that always report that the IP is not listed.
+Note: As of PRTG 15.2.17, the IP on DNS Blacklist sensor follows RFC 5782, where IPv4-based DNSxLs (blacklists and whitelists) must contain an entry for 127.0.0.2 for testing purposes.
+In previous versions, the sensor did not check this, which provided a false sense of security when using nonexisting (or no longer existing) DNS blacklist servers that always report that the IP address is not listed.

 Many of the servers on that external list are now generating errors as per the note above.
 This is the edited list of servers from http://dnsbllookup.com/ which currently work ok with PRTG.